 I write this with equal nervousness & exhilaration.
-I'm here to talk with you of a new phase of Six Impossible Things; it is one that I have been contemplating for a few months, & I believe that now is the right time to share it with you all.
+I'm here to talk with you of a new phase of the blog; it is one that I have been contemplating for a few months, & I believe that now is the right time to share it with you all.
 As you know: my head has been rather rocky, a dangerous place to venture, for quite some time now.
 I truly do not have the words to voice how much your love & support have meant to me through all of this - but at the same time, I've been feeling stirrings of dissatisfaction with the words that I share with you.

 Much of this is due to mental illness, but also: there is life, & the way it continues despite my efforts to slow it down, ask it to stay a little while longer.